lanxic/es-migrate-dompos-test/Readme.md

 Usage: ./es-migrate-dompos.sh [OPTIONS]

 Where OPTIONS:
-  -a NAME       use database NAME
-  -b            rollback mode
+  -a HOST       Specify URL address of the Elasticsearch server -b            Rollback mode
-  -c FILE       read the config file from the FILE
+  -c FILE       Specify path of config file
-  -e ENVIRON    specify environment name by ENVIRON.
-Default is 'production' -h            print this help and exit
+  -e ENVIRON    Environment name, default should be “production” -h            Printing the help
-  -m NAME       create a migration file named NAME
+  -m NAME       Specify the name of migration file
   -o FILE       save log output to the FILE
-  -r            dry run
+  -r            Dry run mode
-  -v            print the es-migrate-dompos version
+  -v            Print the version
 ```
 this option I call from http://github.com/astasoft/shgrate it's to much lazy more thinking option